rafaeelaudibert/WebFullStackChecklist/README.md

 Hosted at brunoandremattos.github.io/fullstack/

 To Do:
--Add MERN Stack
+1. Add MERN Stack
--Decapitalize mongoBD's M
+2. Decapitalize mongoBD's M
--